plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

         }
     ```

     6.4 Test the agent.
-The program ask for 2 user inputs: Subject of the poem and poet tone to use.
+The program asks for 2 user inputs: Subject of the poem and poet tone to use.
 After select option 1, try with this cities.

         a.
 Paris, France